Lieutenant General Joseph Anderson, USA (RET)

 Member, TAPS Board of Directors

-Joe Anderson, a member of the Tragedy Assistance Program for Survivors (TAPS), is a visionary leader with unparalleled global experience.
+Joe Anderson is a visionary leader with unparalleled global experience.
 Throughout his career, he held military roles that essentially are the same as civilian COOs, culminating in Deputy Chief of Staff for the U.S. Department of the Army.
 In this position, he carried out the role of Chief Operating Officer for the entire U.S. Army, responsible for all operations involving more than 180,000 soldiers deployed in 140 countries as well as supporting all emergency operations in the U.S., including relief efforts for disasters such as Hurricanes Irma, Maria and Florence.
 He also was responsible for all Army training, leadership development, education policy, mobilization and staff preparedness, and oversaw a budget of $23.2 billion.

-Valued for the core competencies of many C-suite members, Joe brings extensive experience and expertise in driving results, managing complexity, building teams & networks, situational adaptability and global perspective.
+Valued for the core competencies of many C-suite members, Joe brings extensive experience and expertise in driving results, managing complexity, building teams and networks, situational adaptability and global perspective.

 As Commanding General of the XVIII Airborne Corps in Fort Bragg, North Carolina, and Operation Enduring Freedom in Afghanistan, Joe was responsible for four combat divisions, including more than 275,000 men and women on multiple military bases with units engaged in combat in Afghanistan.
 He essentially fulfilled the role of "mayor" at Fort Bragg, the largest U.S. military post in the world, overseeing a city that is more than 250 square miles in area, has a civilian/military combined population of more than 80,000 and provided all of the municipal services that any city has to offer.
 He was also Commander of the International Security Assistance Force Joint Command, which was a coalition of 48 nations.